luttje/mermaid-gpt/README.md

 Head over to [MermaidGPT](https://luttje.github.io/mermaid-gpt/), enter your [OpenAI API key](https://platform.openai.com/account/api-keys) and start generating diagrams.

 > **Note** Your API key is only stored in your browser's LocalStorage.
 It is not sent anywhere.
-Nevertheless, you should be careful entering your API key anywhere on the internet.
-It is recommended you get this project running locally and use it from there.
+Nevertheless, you should be careful entering your API key anywhere.
+It is recommended you understand the source code and then get this project running locally to use it from there.

 ## Getting started